yatanco/astro-yatan.co/src/content/blog/a-family---just-another-kind-of-team.md

 tags: ["family", "facilitation", "blended-family", "workshops"]
 ---

-# A Family – Isn’t It Just a Team with Different Types of Roles?
+# What if your family was more like a team, with roles and rituals to keep it running smoothly?”

 Shifting from being a lone ranger roaming through the world to becoming a stepdad and dad—while living with my partner, two teenage girls, a baby, and my 76-year-old mom—has been one of the biggest blessings of my life.
 But I would be lying if I said I didn’t find it daunting at the beginning.